Spaghetti Squash with Meatballs is full of flavor and easy to make. Customize it with your favorite marinara and toppings!

 • 2 medium-sized spaghetti squash

-• 3 cups marinara sauce (homemade or good store bought)
+• 3 cups marinara sauce homemade or good store bought

 Instructions

-Using a very sharp chef's knife and sturdy wood cutting board, cut off the stem and base of the spaghetti squash.
-Then, cut the squash in half lengthwise.
+• Preheat oven to 400°F. Line an extra-large (15×21-inches) sheet pan with parchment paper and set aside.
+Using a very sharp knife, cut off the stem and base of the spaghetti squash.
+Cut squash in half lengthwise.
 Scoop out the seeds and discard.

 Roast for 40–60 minutes or until fork tender (easily pierced with a fork).